Our range of leisure and hobby courses keeps growing, with even more fun and exciting courses starting throughout 2025.

 Course Modules:

-- Preparing for Safe Teaching Practice
+- Preparing for Safe Dance Teaching (to include Child Development

 - Genre-Specific Dance Practice (ISTD Imperial Ballet, Modern Theatre, Tap)